 VAs should specialize in their zone of genius

-We find that when people say this, they mean that VAs should specialize in one thing, like bookkeeping, or content creation, or social-media management.
+I find that when people say this, they mean that VAs should specialize in one thing, like bookkeeping, or content creation, or social-media management.
 The truth is that VAs are administrative and operations specialists.
 Admin and ops is their zone of genius.
-People who specialize in anything else may call themselves VAs, but would be far better off calling them something more in alignment with the work they do, like Bookkeeper, or Writer, or Social-Media Manager.
+People who specialize in anything else may call themselves VAs, but would be far better off calling them something more in alignment with the work they do, like bookkeeper, or writer, or social-media manager or strategist.